Abdukadyr Urazbekov

-Abdukadyr Urazbekov (Абдыкадыр Орозбеков; 1889, Ohna, Fergana Oblast, Russian Empire – November 1938, Tash-Döbö, Chüy Region, KSSR, USSR) was the Chairman of the Presidium of the Central Executive Committee of the Kirghiz ASSR (1927–1937) and the first Chairman of the Central Executive Committee of the Kirghiz Soviet Socialist Republic (1937).
+Abdukadyr Urazbekov (Абдыкадыр Орозбеков; 1889 – November 1938) was the Chairman of the Presidium of the Central Executive Committee of the Kirghiz ASSR (1927–1937) and the first Chairman of the Central Executive Committee of the Kirghiz Soviet Socialist Republic (1937).

 Biography

 Abdukadyr Urazbekov was born into a poor Kyrgyz family on 1889, in Ohna village (today's Kadamjai district, Batken region of the Kyrgyzstan) Fergana Oblast, Russian Empire.
 He is the son of a poor farmer who died shortly after the birth of Abdukadyr.
-In 1907-1916, he worked as a baker and took part in the "Andijan uprising" against conscription into the tsarist army.
+In 1907–1916, he worked as a baker and took part in the "Andijan uprising" against conscription into the tsarist army.
 In January 1917 he was arrested for organizing a bakers' strike.

 In August 1918 he joined the Communist Party.
 In the same year he became a member of the Board of the Ferghana Union of Craftsmen, Workers and Employees, in 1918-1919 he was elected a member of the Fergana Regional Council and the Margelan District Executive Committee.

 Abdukadyr Urazbekov participated in the labor movement of Turkestan.
 He fought for the establishment and strengthening of Soviet power in Kyrgyzstan.

-In 1919-1920 he served as a private in the headquarters of the Red Guard of Ferghana.
+In 1919–1920 he served as a private in the headquarters of the Red Guard of Ferghana.

 Abdukadyr Urazbekov participated in the Russian civil war and was an organizer and commander the fight from the Basmachi movement.

-In 1920-1923, he managed the revolutionary committees of the village, bolus, and district.
+In 1920–1923, he managed the revolutionary committees of the village, bolus, and district.

-In 1924-1925, he was the head and secretary of the land department of the Osh District Workers' Council.
+In 1924–1925, he was the head and secretary of the land department of the Osh District Workers' Council.
 He was a delegate to the organizing congress of the Workers', Peasants' and Soldiers' Deputies' Council of the Tooluu Kara Kyrgyz Region, where he was elected as the chairman of the Tooluu Kara Kyrgyz Regional AK (Executive Committee).

-In 1927-1937, he was the Chairman of the Presidium of the Central Executive Committee of the Kirghiz ASSR.
+In 1927–1937, he was the Chairman of the Presidium of the Central Executive Committee of the Kirghiz ASSR.

-In 1937, he was the first Chairman of the Central Executive Committee of the Kirghiz Soviet Socialist Republic.

-Abdukadyr Urazbekov was executed during the Great Purge in 1938.
+In 1937, Urazbekov became the first Chairman of the Central Executive Committee of the Kirghiz Soviet Socialist Republic.
+The same year, he was dismissed and arrested, and in 1938 executed during the Great Purge.